Enrico Tazzoli (priest): Eponym submarine for Tazzoli (S 511)

 USS Barb SS-220, a Gato-class submarine, was the first ship of the United States Navy to be named for the Barbus, a genus of ray-finned fish.
-After serving couragously in World War II for the United States, the submarine was loaned to the Italian Navy in 1954 and was renamed Enrico Tazzoli (S 511) by the Italian Navy, after Tazzoli.
+After serving courageously in World War II for the United States, the submarine was loaned to the Italian Navy in 1954 and was renamed Enrico Tazzoli (S 511) by the Italian Navy, after Tazzoli.

 The submarine was eventually sold for scrap in 1972 for approximately $100,000 (currently $).
-Admiral Eugene B. Fluckey, the former American commander of the submarine, noted that had the crew known of this, they would have bought the sub and brought her back to the United States to serve as a museum ship.
+Admiral Eugene B. Fluckey, the former American commander of the submarine on the last five of her 12 World War II patrols, noted that had the crew known of this, they would have bought the sub and brought her back to the United States to serve as a museum ship.

+Previously, Italian submarine Enrico Tazzoli (1935), which was lost during a blockade-running mission between Europe and the Far East in May 1943, was also named after Tazzoli.

 Death and aftermath

 Shrewdly the Austrian authorities obtained a special order from Pope Pius IX, who overrode the bishop and ordered the defrocking of Enrico Tazzoli.

 This was done on 24 November.

 Monsignor Giovanni Corti was forced to read the formula of condemnation, remove the vestments and scrape with a knife the skin of the fingers that had held the host of the Eucharist.
 There now being no conflict with ecclesiastical law, on 4 December the Austrians gave the ten people who had been tried the judgment of the Austrian Council of War, which on 13 November had already decreed the death sentence.

 The emotion aroused and the subsequent intervention of the Lombard religious authorities led the Governor General Josef Radetzky to commute some of the sentences to years in prison, but he upheld the death penalty for Tazzoli, Scarsellini, Poma, Canal and Zambelli.

 On 7 December 1852 the condemned men were executed by hanging in Belfiore, just outside the walls of the city of Mantua.

-Twenty years after the martyrdom, 7 December 1872, Enrico Tazzoli was commemorated with the national premiere of the play by Riccardo Bonati "Enrico Tazzoli and the martyrs of 1852", presented at the Andreani theater of Mantua.
+Twenty years after their martyrdom, 7 December 1872, Enrico Tazzoli was commemorated with the national premiere of the play by Riccardo Bonati "Enrico Tazzoli and the martyrs of 1852", presented at the Andreani theater of Mantua.